enso-org/enso-archive/doc/design/notes-on-enso-syntax-and-semantics.md

 - Transitive imports no longer exist.
 - So we need the ability to re-export things:

-export need not export something in scope
+export may introduce the module it exports into scope

 ```ruby
 export X # everything in X